Vaesea/platformer-base/README.md

 You can't compile this base for iOS / Android yet.
 This will likely be possible in the future when I add mobile controls.

+## Future Additions, Improvements And Fixes
+### Beta 2
+- [ ] Credits Menu
+- [ ] Replacement of Solid Object Layer with FlxTilemap's Tile Properties
+- [ ] Checkpoints
+- [ ] The warning that appears when entering the level

+### Full Release
+- [ ] Ducking / Crouching
+- [ ] Skidding

+### Unconfirmed
+- Options Menu (Really, I think this would be bloat for a simple platformer base like this.
+Anyone using this would just add their own options menu anyways...)
+- Using Echo Flixel (It's quite slow when you have too many dynamic bodies on screen at once)
+- Using FlxTilemapExt for state.map (Anyone using this would probably just do this themselves
+- HUD (Anyone using this would just add their own HUD anyways so this likely won't be added since it's just bloat for something simple like this...)

 ## What's The License?
 It's the GNU General Public License 3.0.
 Check the LICENSE file for